 Who have they helped?

 A good consultant can save you money, save you stress, and save you time.
-While getting advice from online sources like social media groups can absolutely be helpful, it can also sometimes steer you in the wrong direction.
-By working one-on-one with a consultant, you’ll be able to run these ideas by them, get ideas from them, and workshop different changes you can make for your business.
-Running your own practice can be incredibly rewarding, but it can also be stressful and expensive.
-Looking for the right advice from the right people is the key to success!
+While getting advice from online sources like social media groups can be helpful, it can also sometimes steer you in the wrong direction.
+By working one-on-one with a consultant, you can get personalized support that considers your goals, structure, team, and unique challenges.
+We have consultants that help therapists at every stage in business and they each have an upcoming program starting in January:

 Clinical Practice Launchpad-with Lucita Clondas